spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 - **17th of the month - Merged**: release post item MR merged by the Engineering Manager if feature has been merged
 - **18th of the month - Final content assembly**: and release post blog content lock in preparation for final reviews/editing

+**Important**: If a feature being announced involves references to external business partners, you'll need to start MR draft approvals earlier.
+One such example would be [Cloud Seed](https://about.gitlab.com/releases/2022/10/22/gitlab-15-5-released/#deploy-apps-to-google-cloud-with-gitlab-cloud-seed).
+These types of announcements require extra reviews with Gitlab leadership, business partners and Legal team.
+In these cases, please reach out to Prod Ops `@fseifoddini` or `@brhea` to start MR reviews at least one milestone ahead of the milestone in which you want to make the release post announcement.
+{:.alert .alert-info}

 ### Release Post Item Instructions

 #### Option 1: automated MR creation